Diffusion Reflectance Map: Single-Image Stochastic Inverse Rendering of Illumination and Reflectance: Experiments

 \paragraph{iBRDF synthetic dataset} \Cref{tab:ibrdf-synth} and \cref{fig:ibrdf-synth} show quantitative and qualitative evaluation of the accuracy of illumination and reflectance estimates using the iBRDF synthetic dataset.
 DRMNet achieves higher accuracy and recovers more natural illumination.
 As ALP \cite{yu2023accidental} requires estimation of the shape and reflectance parameters at many viewpoints, we do not compare with it here. \Cref{fig:ibrdf-synth} shows that the concurrent work by Lyu \etal \cite{lyu2023dpi} results in illumination estimates that significantly deviate from the ground truth, as it is a naive noise seeded diffusion model used as an external prior in a classic Bayesian inverse-rendering formulation.

 \paragraph{nLMVS real dataset} We evaluate the estimation accuracy on real images using the nLMVS-Real dataset \cite{yamashita2023nlmvs}. \Cref{tab:nlmvs-real_illum} shows quantitative results.
-Note that we have also included ALP \cite{yu2023accidental} for comparison, but the method is not a single-image inverse rendering method.
-It requires known reflectance of the object, which we estimate from multiple images for the method prior to the illumination estimation.
+Note that we have also included ALP \cite{yu2023accidental} for comparison, but the method requires known reflectance, pre-acquired from multiple images under known lighting.
 Our method achieves accuracy comparable to this known-reflectance method, but in an order faster computation as DRMNet does not require complex non-linear optimization.

-As ground truth reflectance is unknown, we evaluate the accuracy of the reflectance estimate through relighting. \Cref{fig:nlmvs-real_relight} shows relighting results under a different illumination using the estimated reflectance.
-The real image taken under that lighting is shown as ``reference.''
-As the viewpoint is different for each environment in the nLMVS-Real dataset, a direct comparison cannot be made.
-The results, however, show strong consistency in object appearance, suggesting high accuracy of reflectance estimates. \Cref{fig:nlmvs-real_objreplace} shows renderings of different objects under the estimated illumination.
-Since our method explicitly recovers the full frequency spectrum of the illumination, even objects with higher frequency than the one used to recover the illumination can be relit with natural appearance.
-Please see supplementary material for more results in higher resolution.
+As ground truth reflectance is unknown, we evaluate the accuracy of the reflectance estimate through relighting. \Cref{fig:nlmvs-real_relight} shows relighting results under a different illumination using the estimated reflectance and rotated geometry to align with that in the ground truth image.
+The results show strong consistency in object appearance, suggesting high accuracy of reflectance estimates. \Cref{fig:nlmvs-real_objreplace} shows renderings of different objects under the estimated illumination.
+Since our method explicitly recovers the high frequency spectrum of the illumination, even objects with higher frequency than the one used to recover the illumination can be relit with natural appearance.
+Please see supplementary material for more results in higher resolution. \Cref{tab:nlmvs-real_app} shows quantitative results corresponding to \cref{fig:nlmvs-real_relight,fig:nlmvs-real_objreplace}.
+DRMNet achieves highest accuracy in both.

 \paragraph{DeLight-Net real dataset} \Cref{tab:delight-real_illum} shows quantitative results on the DeLightNet dataset. ``Illumination'' is the estimated illumination reflected by a mirror sphere and Georgoulis \etal \cite{georgoulis2018reflectance} directly regress this from the reflectance map.
 Note that DeLightNet does not estimate the reflectance.
 To directly compare with their method, we evaluate using log-scale RMSE and DSSIM \cite{dssim}.
-Our DRMNet achieves higher accuracy over the two exiting methods in both illumination and reflectance estimates except for one metric. iBRDF \cite{chen2022invertible} is a learned reflectance model and has advantage in its expressibility.
-We plan to incorporate it in future extensions.
+Our DRMNet achieves higher accuracy over the two existing methods in both illumination and reflectance estimates except for one metric.
+We plan to incorporate a learned BRDF model, \eg, iBRDF \cite{chen2022invertible}, in future extensions.

 \if 0 ---- to supp